Bail Is Your Right!

 What May Be The Consequences of The End Of Bail?

 Bail bonds have become an integral part of the U.S. justice system.
 Without them or some other bail construct, we lose an enormous safety net that provides us with defendant accountability at an otherwise decreased cost.
 Moreover, without bail bonds, our communities are more likely to suffer from:

 - Higher Costs: Payment for court fees needs to come from somewhere, and without bail, that “somewhere” is the taxpayer’s pocket.

 - Repeat Offenses: By allowing some defendants to roam free, you are ensuring that they repeat their actions before their court date.

 - Missed Court Dates: Without bail to incentivize defendants, many will simply refuse to appear at a court date.

 - Increased Police Presence: With more and more people skipping out on court dates, law enforcement will need to search and detain defendants a second time for their trial.

 Don’t Let Anyone Infringe On Your Rights!

 For decades, we at ABC Bail Bonds have done our best to ensure that everyone has access to bail money when they need it most.
-We are proud to say that Georgia has trusted us for their bail bonds needs, and we have repaid that trust with excellent service.
+We are proud to say that Georgia has trusted us for their bail bond needs, and we have repaid that trust with excellent service.

 If you’re looking for a bail solution outside of California, we recommend the services of Bad Boys Bail Bonds.
-As a leader in San Jose Bail Bonds; the Bad Boys have gained the trust of their community and California at large for fair service.
+As a leader in San Jose Bail Bonds, the Bad Boys have gained the trust of their community and California at large for fair service.